LanguageDataSpace/lds-standard-licences-import/README.md

 information:
 1) the LDS-EDC address at the variable `connector_address`,
 2) the Keycloak address at the variable `keycloak_address`,
-3) the keycloak client_secret at the variable `client_secret` for the keycloak client connector-1-proxy,
+3) the Keycloak client_secret at the variable `client_secret` for the keycloak client connector-1-proxy,
 4) the username of the user with connector admin role at the variable `username` and
 5) the password of the user with connector admin role at the variable `password`.
 ```